Rindbee/godot-docs/classes/class_lineedit.rst

 - Ctrl + H: Like the Backspace key, delete the character on the left side of the cursor

+- Ctrl + A: Like the Home key, move the cursor to the beginning of the line

+- Ctrl + E: Like the End key, move the cursor to the end of the line

 - Command + Left arrow: Like the Home key, move the cursor to the beginning of the line

 - Command + Right arrow: Like the End key, move the cursor to the end of the line